-The NCIDQ Examination consists of two multiple-choice sections and a drawing practicum entirely focused on health, safety and welfare.
-While interior designers must possess knowledge in many areas, such as accounting, human resources and aesthetics, the NCIDQ Examination tests knowledge in only those areas that relate to health, safety and welfare.
+The NCIDQ Examination consists of two multiple-choice sections and a drawing practicum focused on health, safety, and welfare issues.
+While Interior Designers must possess knowledge in many areas, such as accounting, business practices, and aesthetics, the NCIDQ Examination tests knowledge in only those areas that relate to health, safety and welfare.

-The content of the examination is based on a blueprint developed after an assessment of the profession, conducted approximately every five years, called a practice analysis.
+The content of the examination is based on an assessment of the profession, conducted approximately every five years, called a practice analysis.
 NCIDQ conducted a practice analysis in 2008 by surveying practicing professionals to identify and ensure that the exam reflects changes in interior design practice.

 Through the practice analysis, NCIDQ determined that seven content areas characterize the work of interior design: